$ cd fundamentals-of-devops

 Get your hands dirty

-Here are a few exercises you can try at home to get a better feel for writing automated tests for infrastructure code:
+Here are a few exercises you can try at home to go deeper:

 The test pyramid